Is 722 a Good Credit Score?

 Falling into the good credit category gives you more choices when it comes to applying for credit cards, including more introductory offers, lower interest rates, and higher credit limits.

 You may be able to snag a credit card without an annual fee.
-You’re also in the running for a rewards credit card, which may offer cash back or points you can use towards airline flights, hotels, or dining.
+You might also be in the running for a rewards credit card, which may offer cash back or points you can use towards airline flights, hotels, or dining.
 In addition, you might be able to qualify for a 0% introductory annual percentage rate (APR), which can come in handy if you’re looking to make a large purchase or do a balance transfer from a card with a higher interest rate.

 Recommended: Personal Loan vs Credit Card